nokernelspace/snake/README.md

 # Snake
 ## A Gecko Code Assembler  written in Rust

-Gecko is a cheat-code specification popularized by modchips and Action Replay for the Nintendo Wii It has since been made freely aviable for use in the Dolphin Emulator allow users to easily achive ACE in their favorite games
+Gecko is a cheat-code specification popularized by modchips and Action Replay for the Nintendo Wii and Gamecube It has since been made freely aviable for use in the Dolphin Emulator allow users to easily achive ACE in their favorite games
 Why use an assembler?
 Because I'm not writting my code with just numbers bro